 - If you've made the custard ahead of time, bring it just to room temperature before pouring it into the warm crust.

-Baking In A Water Bath
+3. Bake In A Water Bath

 Like cheesecakes, custard pies crack when they're over-baked.
 Why?
 Because the edges finish cooking before the center has set; as the pie filling cools, it shrinks, forming cracks.
 You can prevent the cracks by baking at a moderate temperature.
 Even better, you can bake your custard pies in a water bath.
 This prevents the outer layer of custard from baking too fast.